Skip to content

 • Sampling – reactively on complaints received and officer initiation.

 In addition we continue to raise awareness of feed hygiene registration requirements and develop support packages for businesses as part of our commercialisation initiative.
+Last year we approved two new feed businesses and registered a further 77.

 We have broadened the support offered, particularly on farm, and combine the funded inspections with animal health and welfare audits along with business support from the Heart of the South West Growth Hub and partner agencies.